grisha/grisha.github.com/source/_posts/2016-11-14-table-names-from-sql.markdown

-This is obviously not perfect, for example in BigQuery there is a possibility that what follows `SELECT` is a UDF name, but I'll leave working around that as an exercise for the user.
+This is obviously not perfect, for example in BigQuery there is a possibility that what follows `SELECT` is a UDF name, but I'll leave working around that as an exercise for the reader.